TetraWeb/docker/php/README.md

  - `COMPOSER_GITHUB=<YOUR_GITHUB_TOKEN>` - Adds Github oauth token for composer which allows composer to get unlimited repositories from Github without blocking non-interactive mode with request for authorization.
 You can obtain your token at [https://github.com/settings/tokens](https://github.com/settings/tokens)

     [Composer documentation about Github API rate limit](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens)

-## Advantages of these images

- - Builds are based on official Docker php images
- - Automatically rebuilds when official images are updated, so this repository always contain the latest versions
- - PHP 5.3 added based on Docker Debian Wheezy images.
-No surprises here since support of PHP 5.3 is discontinued by PHP